Backups

 • SSH keys

-• databases
+• Databases

-Typical real scenarios:
+Typical scenarios:

-• rm -rf in the wrong directory
+• Executing rm -rf in the wrong directory

-• a sync client propagating deletions
+• A sync client propagating deletions

-• filesystem corruption discovered weeks later
+• Filesystem corruption discovered weeks later

 The 3-2-1 Rule

-• 3 copies of data
+• 3 total copies of the data

-• on 2 different media
+• Stored on 2 different types of media

 Example:

-• main data → homeserver
+• Primary data on the homeserver

-Why BorgBackup
+BorgBackup

-https://www.borgbackup.org/
+🌐 Website: https://www.borgbackup.org/

-• splits them into chunks
+• Splitting files into content-defined chunks

 Installation